barmstrong/slack-tipbot/README.md

 Then fill in the config variables that you generated in step 1 (SLACK_API_TOKEN) and step 2 (COINBASE_API_KEY and COINBASE_API_SECRET).

-Deploy your app!

 <img src="https://raw.githubusercontent.com/barmstrong/slack-tipbot/master/images/screen4.png" width="450">

-Developers: If you have the app cloned locally for development you can now add the heroku repository with `git remote add heroku git@heroku.com:YOURREPONAME.git`.
-Or clone a fresh copy with `git clone git@heroku.com:YOURREPONAME.git`.

-Troubleshooting: See what is going on with `heroku logs -t` etc.
+Finally, click "Deploy for Free"!

 ### 4. You're done!

+The `@tipbot` user should now appear in your company Slack.

-Try chatting with `@tipbot` in private chat, or `/invite @tipbot` to any channel or group that you'd like.
-Use `@tipbot help` for a list of commands.
+Try chatting with `@tipbot` in private chat, or `/invite @tipbot` to any channel or group.
+Use `@tipbot help` for a list of commands or try using the `tip @user 10` syntax.

 ## History
-This tipping bot was created during the Coinbase hackathon in early December 2015.
+SlackTipbot was created during the Coinbase hackathon in early December 2015.
+If you're interested in learning more about working in the bitcoin industry [send us a note](https://www.coinbase.com/careers).

 ## Contributing

 Please do :) Fork, PR, all the standard stuff appreciated.
+Could use some tests and lots of cool new features.

 ## Thanks